Plantar Fasciitis: Common Causes and Treatments

 • Stretching: Doing some foot and calf stretching can help to reduce muscle tension and improve foot and ankle flexibility.

-• Lose weight if you are overweight or obese: Losing only some kilograms too can help to reduce the load on your feet and so the chances to get feet pain.
+• Lose weight if you are overweight or obese: Losing only some kilograms too can help to reduce the load on your feet and so the chances of getting foot pain.

 • Use shoes with good padding function.